 Medical laboratory professionals use these skills to find answers about your health.
 If you are interested in a career in the medical laboratory sciences, your career path starts in the classroom.

 Entry into an accredited training program in medical laboratory sciences is dependent on a high school diploma, with an emphasis on biology, computer science, chemistry and math.

-Post-secondary education in medical laboratory science
+Post-secondary education for medical laboratory science

-Medical laboratory technology programs include courses in:
+General Medical Laboratory Technology programs include courses in:

 Professional certification by the Canadian Society for Medical Laboratory Science (CSMLS)

 Once you've graduated from your post-secondary training, you'll need to write the national certification exam to be certified by the Canadian Society for Medical Laboratory Science (CSMLS).
 This certification allows you to work as a medical laboratory professional throughout Canada.
 It is the accepted certification by regulators in most provinces and seen as a requirement of employment by most employers.

 Visit the Certification section of this website for more information on the Certification process.